isaacfungg/obsidian/2025 Winter Notes/CPSC 313/File System  API.md

 	* Reads data from the file referenced by fd into a user-specified buffer
 * Write
 	* Takes data from a buffer and writes it to the file referenced by fd

+#### Disk Structure
+* Platters: Circular disks coated with magnetic material
+* Surfaces: Each platter has two surfaces for data storage
+* Tracks: Concentric circles on each surface
+* Sectors: Smallest addressable unit of storage on a track

+### Disk Heads & Arm Assembly
+* Each surface has a read/write head
+* Heads move together on an arm to access different tracks